andylaikawai/alpha-hunter/README.md

 > [Adapted from Yuval Noah Harari’s ‘Sapiens’, p.267f]
 </details>

-However, it is a lot easier to react to the market.
-You will need 2 things:
+However, it is a lot easier to _react_ to the market.
+We will need 2 things:

-First, you need to be early enough to be aware of the event occurrence.
+First, we need to be _early enough_ to be aware of the event occurrence.
 Take a typical M&A news as an example, the chain of information pass like this:

 1. Insider (people who do the M&A deal )